frontendanna/udacity_memory_game_anna_antony/README.md

 ## General
 The start code had been provided by Udacity.
 I have also kept the background image, but I changed the name of the CSS file.
 Styling the elements didn't cause me any problems, but programming everything with JavaScript was very tricky for me.
 I have researched a lot on forums I've found while searching on Google.
 Still I learned a lot about implementing and using JavaScript to get more live into my code.

+Update: After submitting my code and getting feedback I added the CDN for FontAwesome.
+I also replaced three icons as they were not supported anymore or their classes changed (Diamond, Paper plane and restart icons).
+I also improved the timer function.

 ## Sources

 #### Shuffle function (also provided by Udacity)